Formal EEO Complaint Process for Federal Employment Cases

 Advice:

-Be aware that generally the investigation is in favor of the Agency.
-The EEO office is part of and is paid by the Agency; and the investigator is paid by the EEO office.
-(The latest figure for paying a contracted EEO investigator is about $2,500 per case.
-The expense for using the Agency's own in-house EEO investigator is about $5,000 or more per case.)
-EEO investigator has no authority to render a judgment on your case.
-But s/he usually favors the Agency, as s/he reports to the Agency's EEO Director, who in turn reports to the Agency head.
-You can submit a sworn statement or affidavit or submit evidence before, during, or after the fact-finding conference/phone-interview to rebut lies and distortions that may have been uttered by the management during the fact-finding conference or in their affidavits.
-Your sworn statement with signature such as an affidavit counts more than a statement without a signature.
-Since the management's statements are presented under oath (either in the affidavit or during the fact-finding conference), you can present evidence for the purpose of raising a perjury charge.
+You can submit a sworn statement or affidavit or submit evidence before, during, or after the fact-finding conference/phone-interview to rebut lies and distortions that may have been uttered by the management during the fact-finding conference or in their response to the investigative affidavit questionnaire.
+Your sworn or declared statement with signature (i.e., an affidavit) counts more than a statement without a signature.
+Since the management's statements are presented under oath or declaration (either in the affidavit or during the fact-finding conference), you can present evidence for the purpose of making a perjury charge.

-The EEO investigator submits the Report of Investigation (ROI) or Investigation File (IF) to the Agency EEO Director, who will in turn further review and may revise the ROI or IF.
-Agency is required to produce and serve you the ROI and IF within 180 days of your filing the Formal Complaint, unless you have granted an extension.
-See §1614.106(d)(2).
-The Agency may request additional 90 days to complete the investigation and to issue the ROI.
-As stated above, after 180 days of your formal complaint, you have a right to request a hearing to be heard by an administrative judge at EEOC, regardless of whether or not an ROI is issued, or you can sue at the federal district court.
-(See below for more on ROI.)
+The EEO investigator submits the Report of Investigation (ROI) or Investigation File (IF) to the Agency EEO Director, who will in turn further review and may revise the ROI.
+Agency is required to produce and serve you the ROI within 180 days of your filing a formal EEO Complaint, unless you had granted an extension.
+See § 1614.106(d)(2).

-See an EEOC Judge's testimony on the "poor to dreadful" qualify of the EEO investigation and the Investigation File:
+See an EEOC administrative judge's testimony on the "poor to dreadful" qualify of the EEO investigation and of the Investigation File.

-In lieu of requesting an EEOC hearing before an administrative judge, you may opt to request Final Agency Decision (FAD) without a hearing.
-FAD is issued based on the Report of Investigation that the EEO investigator compiles at the completion of investigation.
-It is usually issued in favor of the Agency, written by the Agency counsel or legal staff in the EEO headquarters.
+In lieu of requesting an EEOC hearing before an administrative judge, you may opt to request Final Agency Decision (FAD) without EEOC hearing.
+FAD is issued based on the Report of Investigation that the EEO investigator compiled.
+FAD is usually issued in favor of the Agency, as it is written by the Agency counsel or legal staff in the EEO headquarters.

-When the FAD is issued without a hearing, and if you appeal the FAD to Office of Federal Operations (OFO), the Agency's decision is subject to de novo (new or fresh) review by the OFO.
-However, in that case (when no hearing is held), the de novo standard of review "requires that the Commission [OFO] examine the record without regard to the factual and legal determinations of the previous decision maker."
+The decision in FAD can be appealed to Office of Federal Operations (OFO), which reviews the case de novo (from new or fresh).
+The de novo standard of review "requires that the Commission [OFO] examine the record without regard to the factual and legal determinations of the previous decision maker."
 See EEOC Management Directive 110, Chapter 9, Section VI.A (November 9, 1999).
-This means that no factual dispute can be raised in your appeal to the OFO (if no hearing was held).
+This means that no new factual dispute can be raised in your appeal to the OFO or no new evidence can be submitted unless it could not be obtained prior to the appeal.

 ➤ Report of the Investigation (ROI) or Investigation File (IF):

-• It is very important that you submit the records in support of your claims to the EEO investigator (not to the EEO counselor, whose role is not to investigate but only to convey your allegations to the management for speedy resolution, if possible).
-Usually the EEO investigators, believe it or not, do not ask you for supporting records.
-Whether requested or not, whether he or she likes it or not, you should submit the supporting records to the investigator.
+• It is very important that you submit the records in support of your claims to the EEO investigator (not to the EEO counselor, whose role is not to investigate but only to convey your allegations to the management for speedy resolution at the lowest level, if possible).
+Usually the EEO investigators, believe it or not, do not ask you to submit supporting documents.
+Whether requested or not, you should submit them.

-• Feel free to submit supplemental statements or affidavits to the investigator after the investigator's interview or fact-finding conference/interview.
-Because, as you will find, the investigator's questions are ofter very unfair and tilted toward the Agency and not adequate; and you won't be allow to say what was not asked.
+• Feel free to submit supplemental statements or affidavits to the investigator after the investigator's interview or fact-finding conference/interview was held or after you had already submitted your affidavit (in response to the investigator’s affidavit questionnaire).
+Because, as you will find out, the investigator's questions are ofter very unfair and tilted toward the Agency, and not often adequate; and you won't be allow to say what was not asked by the investigator.
 If the investigator says that you cannot submit any records or supplemental affidavits, requests him or her to say it in writing.
 He or she won't be able to commit it in writing.
-Because it is in violation of the rules and regulations governing the formal investigation process, as cited above.
+Because it is in violation of the rules governing the formal investigation process.
+You can always submit supplemental statement/affidavit and records at any time prior to Agency’s issuance of the ROI.

-• Even if the investigator does not provide you with enough time to submit your support docs or supplemental affidavit, do submit them to the EEO Director.
-They should be made part of the IF as the post-investigation submission.
-(There is such a tab so designated in the IF.)
+• Even if the investigator does not provide you with enough time to submit your support docs or supplemental affidavit, do submit them to the EEO Director, even after ROI is issued.
+They should be made part of the ROI, as already stated, under the “post-investigation” tab.

 The Agency is required to send you the Report of the Investigation (ROI) along with all documents referenced therein, along with the notice of your right to request a hearing (to be held before an administrative judge at EEOC); when the IF with ROI is issue to you.